Abortion in China: People's Republic of China

+By the 1970s, abortion was officially termed a "remedial measure" for realizing China's goals of controlling the population.
+In 1971, abortions and sterilization procedures were provided free of charge and patients were entitled to paid leave.
+Field work conducted by academic Sarah Mellors Rodriguez suggests that promotion of this initiative may have been uneven, as many of her interviewees were unaware of these policies at the time.

 As a result of abortion legalization in China (and India), a majority of Asians have legal access to abortion services.
-In 2004, Guizhou enacted a ban on abortions in non-medically necessary cases after 14 weeks of pregnancy.

-In Jiangxi, pregnant women older than 14 weeks are required to obtain approval from three medical professionals stating that the procedure is medically necessary.
+Demographic concerns

 In 2021, the China Family Planning Association, an official Chinese Communist Party-backed organization and China's chief administrative authority, the State Council, published new national guidelines with the goal of reducing abortion for non-medical reasons.
 The organization recommended that provincial governments should aim to reduce the number of abortions performed for "non-medical purposes" and promote instead alternate methods of contraception and birth control, and increase spending on social programs aimed at improving access to pre-pregnancy health care services and post-childbirth family planning services.
-However, restrictions on birth control methods have occurred, such as the limiting of access to vasectomies and contraception.
+However, restrictions on birth control methods have occurred, such as the limiting of access to vasectomies.
 That change in policy is seen by many analysts as being motivated by the declining birth rate in China.

-In August 2022, the National Health Commission announced that it would direct measures toward "reducing abortions that are not medically necessary."
-The announced support measures include improvements with regard to insurance and taxation, improvements for education and housing, and encouraging local governments to boost infant care services and family friendly workplaces.
+In August 2022, the National Health Commission announced that it would direct measures toward "reducing abortions that are not medically necessary" in an effort to boost the country's birth rate.